 It’s one of the easiest vegetable dishes going – all you need to do is chuck the ingredients in the pan, set it on a low heat and that’s it!
-Chopping us the cabbage is the only part that requires any real effort.
+Chopping the cabbage is the only part that requires any real effort.

 Please note that my recipe is for a medium cabbage – if you are feeding over 8 people, it would probably be wise to double the recipe.

-I use pomegranate molasses in this recipe to provide a sour note, but if you don’t have any in your cupboard you can use red wine vinegar instead.
+I use pomegranate molasses in this recipe to provide a slightly sour note, but if you don’t have any in your cupboard you can use red wine vinegar instead.

-More essential Christmas side dishes…
+More Christmas side dishes…

 - 1 tbsp vegetable oil

-- 1 red onion sliced thinly
+- 1 Large onion, sliced thinly

-- 1 tsp cinnamon
+- 1 Teaspoon cinnamon

-- 1 tsp ground allspice
+- 1 Teaspoon ground allspice

-- 200 ml coudy apple juice
+- 200 ml cranberry or apple juice

 - 3 tbsp soft light brown sugar

-- 2 tsp pomegranate molasses or 1 tbsp red wine vinegar
+- 2 tsp pomegranate molasses, or 1 tbsp red wine vinegar

 - 50 g dried cranberries

-- Stir well, cover with a lid and simmer on a very low heat for about 2-2 1/2 -3 hours - stirring every now and then to make sure the cabbage isn't sticking to the bottom of the pot, adding a little more apple juice if needed.
+- Stir well, cover with a lid and simmer on a very low heat for about 2-2 1/2 -3 hours - stirring every now and then to make sure the cabbage isn't sticking to the bottom of the pot, adding a little more cranberry/apple juice if needed.